Kbafekr/Youtube-Clone/README.md

 Welcome to You2oob!

 You2oob Project is a Youtube clone that allows users to share videos and interact with other channels.
-Users can upload videos, follow other users, and comment and like videos
+Users can upload videos, follow other users, comment on, and like videos.

 Link to test out website: you200b heroku